Martina Navratilova diagnosed with throat, breast cancer

 “This double whammy is serious but still fixable, and I’m hoping for a favorable outcome,” the 66-year-old Navratilova said.
 “It’s going to stink for a while but I’ll fight with all have I got.”

 She said she noticed an enlarged lymph node in her neck while attending the season-ending WTA Finals in Fort Worth, Texas, in November, and a biopsy showed early stage throat cancer.
-While Navratilova was undergoing tests on her throat, she said, the unrelated breast cancer was discovered.
+While Navratilova was undergoing tests on her throat, she said, the unrelated, early stage breast cancer was discovered.

+“Needless to say my phone and twitter are both blowing up so I will say again – thank you all for your support and I am not done yet,” she tweeted Monday.

 Navratilova was diagnosed with a noninvasive form of breast cancer in 2010 and had a lumpectomy.